N.A.A.C.P. Sues Florida for Voting Fraud

 Johnny Jackson Jr. (4), thirty-two, has never been to Texas, and his

-mother swears he never had the middle name „Fitzgerald.‰ Neither is there
+mother swears he never had the middle name Fitzgerald.
+Neither is

 evidence that John Fitzgerald Jackson, felon of Texas, has ever left the